cbaragao/InclusivePBI/README.md

 Kerry Kolosko has a wonderful article on [considerations for people that have vestibular conditions.](https://kerrykolosko.com/drop-the-drop-shadows/)

+## Code

+### Power Query

+I have made a number of [M functions](https://github.com/cbaragao/InclusivePBI/tree/main/PQ) that help deal with colors and consider color blindness.

 ## Additional Resources
 [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/)